 Are you ready to try making this gluten free matzo ball soup from scratch?

-Ingredient notes:
+Ingredient Notes:

-- Light oil - I like to use avocado oil but any light oil will work well.
+- Light Oil - I like to use avocado oil but any light oil will work well.
 Do not use olive oil.

-- Fresh dill - fresh is so much better in this recipe than dried!
+- Fresh Dill - Fresh is so much better in this recipe than dried!

 Step 2: Your matzo ball dough should be somewhat firm.
 Cover the bowl in plastic wrap and refrigerate for 30 minutes.
 Remove from the refrigerator and form into balls.

-Step 3: Bring a pot of water to boil and then drop the matzo balls into the boiling water.
-The matzo balls will drop to the bottom.
+🔑 Sandi says: The matzo balls will drop to the bottom.
 Keep cooking and they will inflate and rise to the top.

 Expert Tips and Recipe FAQ:

-I have always wondered this but never thought to look it up.
+I have always wondered about this but never thought to look it up.
 If you are curious too, here is a brief story: Matzo balls were invented in 1838 by a man named Isaac Singer.
 He was a clever Frenchman who created a matzo dough machine.

 This was fantastic because it made making the matzo balls a faster and easier process.
 I am not sure how this matzo dough machine would work for gluten free matzo dough...but it certainly would speed up the process!

 Yes, you can make the matzo ball soup the night before.
-You can prepare the soup as directed then place it into an airtight container.
+You can prepare the soup as directed and then place it into an airtight container.
 It will last 3-4 days in the fridge.
 Then reheat it on the stovetop with warm heat until it's hot all the way through.

 Yes, you can freeze matzo ball soup.
 Let this matzo ball soup recipe cool down completely, then pour it into a freezer-safe container with a lid.
 Just fill the container about ⅔ full, so there is room when it freezes.
 The matzo ball soup will last around 3 months in the freezer.

 Unfortunately, matzo meal does have gluten.
-You need to make sure to buy matzo meal that is specially labeled gluten free.
+You need to make sure to buy a matzo meal that is specially labeled gluten free.

 - This Mexican Style Chicken Soup is a delicious blend of flavors!